MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/iban-validation.md

 International Bank Account Number (IBAN) account validation increases the amount of validation that is done when you add an IBAN to a bank account.

 The structure of the IBAN is stored in Microsoft Dynamics 365 for Finance and Operation, and is automatically loaded when you first use the IBAN on bank accounts.
-The bank account number is part of the structure defined for an IBAN number.
-Based on that structure, if the position and length of the account number in the IBAN don't match the position that is defined in the structure for each country or region, you will receive warning messages.
+The bank account number and the bank routing number is part of the structure defined for an IBAN number.
+Based on that structure, if the position and length of the account number in the IBAN or the routing number in the IBAN don't match the position that is defined in the structure for each country or region, you will receive warning messages.

 ## Set up IBAN structures